qualityincourts-lab/CiviQual/README.md

 ### About the Name

-WATSON is named in honor of **Dr. Gregory H. Watson**, internationally recognized quality management expert and former President of the American Society for Quality (ASQ) and the International Academy for Quality (IAQ).
-Dr. Watson's exploratory data analysis methodology and contributions to Lean Six Sigma education form the foundation of this software.

-> *WATSON (Workbench for Analysis, Testing, Statistics, Optimization & Navigation) is statistical analysis software honoring Dr. Gregory H. Watson.
-This software is not affiliated with IBM Corporation or IBM Watson.*
+WATSON (Workbench for Analysis, Testing, Statistics, Optimization & Navigation) for Lean Six Sigma is statistical analysis software not affiliated with IBM Corporation or IBM Watson.

 ---